RoboJackets/onken-web/README.md

 Management of global state is handled by [Redux](https://redux.js.org/) middleware.
 This keeps global object logic separate from the props and state managed by ReactJS.

 ### Styling
 Global style variables and component stylesheets are managed by [Styled Components](https://www.styled-components.com/).
-This is a CSS-in-JS solution with globals managed in a `<ThemeProvider>` using the React Context API.
+This is a CSS-in-JS solution with globals managed using the React Context API.

-LESS CSS is used for importing / customizing the Ant Design stylesheet.
+LESS CSS is used for importing and customizing the Ant Design stylesheet.

 ### Ant Design
 The [Ant Design](https://ant.design/) library is used for shared resources like tables, buttons, icons, and other UI elements.